-Her chapter, “Literary Adaptation for the Stage: A Primer for Dramaturgs” appears in the Routledge Companion to Dramaturgy; this chapter is also the basis her forthcoming book with Southern Illinois University Press (Theater in the Americas series).
+Her book, Adapturgy: The Dramaturg's Art and Theatrical Adaptation will be published in fall 2017 with Southern Illinois University Press (Theater in the Americas series).
 Barnette is the author of “The Matinee Audience in Peril: The Syndicate’s Mr. Bluebeard and the Iroquois Theatre Fire” and “Rail-izing the Nation Along Lake Michigan: The Wheels a-Rolling Pageant,” both of which appeared in Theatre Symposium and stem from her research interests in the intersections of popular culture and the railroad business.
 Barnette’s articles and reviews have also appeared in Theatre Topics, Text and Performance Quarterly, Theatre InSight, and Theatre Journal.

-A recipient of the 2012 Distinguished Teaching Award for the College of the Arts at Kennesaw State University, Barnette has explored the intersection of yoga/yogic philosophy and pedagogy for the past several years as coordinator of and participant in a Faculty Learning Community.
+A recipient of the 2012 Distinguished Teaching Award for the College of the Arts at Kennesaw State University, Barnette explored the intersection of yoga/yogic philosophy and pedagogy from 2012-14 as coordinator of and participant in a Faculty Learning Community.
 She serves as a board member of the Friends of the Theatre (FROTH) and on the advisory board of the Women, Gender, and Sexuality Studies program at KU, is a Regional Vice President for the Literary Managers and Dramaturgs of the Americas, a member of the Pedagogy Subcommittee within the Association for Theatre in Higher Education, and was the Associate Editor for Theatre Symposium from 2012-14.

 - Theatre History